Undertaking a planning project

 We must take into account any objections when we consider your application.
 We may ask you and the objectors to participate in a mediation process to resolve any concerns before determining the application.

-We may also send your application to other agencies, such as the Department of Environment and Primary Industries or VicRoads, for advice or direction.
+We may also send your application to other agencies, such as the Department of Energy Environment and Climate Action, Goulburn Murray Water or VicRoads, for advice or direction.
 These are called referrals.

 In some cases, referrals are dictated by the planning scheme.
 Even when this isn't the case, we may choose to send your application to another agency if we believe it may impact on their interests or the agency may be able to provide us with advice.